meilisearch/documentation/guides/main_concepts/search.md

 ## Simple and Intuitive

 For developers, it requires very little configuration to be up and running.
+Communication to the server is done through a [RESTful API](/references/README.md).

-For users, the search experience aims to feel simple and intuitive so they can focus on the results.
-MeiliSearch delivers an intuitive search-as-you-type experience that can answer under 50 milliseconds.
+For users, the search experience aims to feel simple so they can focus on the results.
+MeiliSearch delivers an intuitive search-as-you-type experience; which means a response time lower than 50 milliseconds.

 ## Highly Customizable